-This new Boxster may be an "entry-level" Porsche, but there's nothing entry-level about its performance.
-A base model with the 300-horsepower 2.0-liter engine and manual transmission will push the envelope farther than most drivers will even venture.
-As before, the Boxster employs a flat engine mounted in the middle of the car, giving this roadster excellent balance.
-The new turbocharged engine delivers power urgently and without lag.
-If you're an enthusiast, you need to at least try the 6-speed manual transmission.
+Your favorite twisting back road and a 2018 Porsche 718 Boxster.
+The top is down, the sun is shining and the sports car’s tachometer needle is dancing around its 7,500-rpm redline.
+Is this heaven?
+No, but it’s the closest thing money can buy.
+The new Boxster may be an "entry-level" Porsche, but there's nothing entry-level about its performance or refinement.
+It’s quick, agile and incredibly engaging to drive, but the Boxster also manages to be comfortable and even luxurious.
+Its 2-place interior is surprisingly roomy and its two trunks can handle more than you’d expect.
+A base model with the 300-horsepower 2.0-liter engine and manual transmission will push the performance envelope farther than most drivers will even venture, and the turbocharged engine delivers power urgently and without lag.
 Opt for Porsche's 7-speed automatic PDK, and you'll get a transmission that's so smooth you may not perceive gear shifts.
-Switching drive modes to Sport or -- with the chrono package -- Sport+ changes the Boxster's personality, making it more aggressive and quicker off the line.
-The 2017 Boxster S, with a 2.5-liter turbo-4 packing 350 horsepower, has a fiercer attitude and boasts 0-60-mph blasts in four seconds flat.
+Switching drive modes to Sport changes the Boxster's personality, making it more aggressive and quicker off the line.

-The 2017 Porsche 718 Boxster has a Manufacturer's Suggested Retail Price (MSRP) starting just over $57,000 for a base model and over $69,000 for an S model.
+The 2018 Porsche 718 Boxster has a Manufacturer's Suggested Retail Price (MSRP) starting around $59,000 for a base model and over $71,000 for an S model if you include the destination charge.
 Of course, this is just the start.
 Add options, and you can easily lift these prices by thousands and even tens of thousands of dollars.
-At its starting price, the new Boxster is more expensive than the Mercedes-Benz SLC, BMW Z4 and Audi TT, and below a Jaguar F-Type and Chevrolet Corvette convertible.
-Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying to make sure you're getting the best deal.
+At its starting price, the new Boxster is more expensive than the Mercedes-Benz SLC, BMW Z4 and Audi TT, and below a Jaguar F-Type.
+A 460-horsepower Chevrolet Corvette Stingray convertible starts around $61,000 and outmuscles the Boxster S. Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying to make sure you're getting the best deal.
 If history repeats, the Porsche Boxster's resale value will continue to be above average.

-A 2017 Boxster can be highly personalized.
+A 2018 Boxster can be highly personalized.
 From the color of the cabin’s leather to 14- or even 18-way-power seats, carbon-ceramic brakes or torque-vectoring technology, dozens of options are available both a la carte and as part of packages.
 The Sport Exhaust System provides an even more thrilling soundtrack, as do the Bose or Burmester audio systems.
 Navigation is available, as are climate-controlled seats and a heated steering wheel.
 Optional driving aids include adaptive cruise control and blind-spot monitoring, while the Sport Chrono Package includes the Sport+ mode for sharper performance, central-mounted analog/digital stopwatch, and launch control on automatic-transmission models.
+For 2018 Porsche’s interior trim options now include leather seat centers in deviating colors and contrasting stitching on the seats, dash, sills and steering column.

 Under the Hood